Currently, per-mile insurance is available in Arizona, California, Illinois, New Jersey, Oregon, Pennsylvania, Virginia, and Washington.

-Yes!
-Just choose today as your effective date, and as soon as payment is processed, your coverage will go into effect.
+The soonest effective date you can choose is the following day.
+As soon as payment is processed, your coverage will go into effect.
 Don’t worry about not having the Pulse right away – your insurance coverage is not affected.
-We’ll send it as soon as we can, but you also get a grace period (7 days in CA, 10 days in IL/OR/WA/VA) before you have to connect the device.
+There is a grace period (7 days in CA, 10 days in IL/NJ/OR/PA/VA/WA) before you have to connect the device.

 No. Most insurance companies will automatically renew your policy unless you request otherwise.
 Once you have purchased a policy with Metromile, please contact your current insurer to notify them of your request for cancellation.

 You can cancel at any time, and we have no fees for terminating a policy.
 If you are in CA/IL/NJ/OR/PA/WA please give us a call (888.244.1702) Monday through Friday, 6am-6pm Pacific Time.
 If you are in Virginia, please fill out our online contact form.

 In order to sign up for our insurance, you’ll need to agree to electronic delivery.
 This means we’ll send your bills and correspondence by email, and your policy documents will be available on your online account.
 We do not currently have the option for paper billing.

 At this time, due to underwriting guidelines, we are not able to cover any vehicle that is registered in a different state than it is insured.
 All vehicles covered under Metromile must be insured and registered in the same state.

 We send you a device that plugs into your car’s on-board diagnostic (OBD-II) port.
 It securely transmits data through a cell modem to update your account with trip information.
 No smartphone or Bluetooth pairing is needed.